Venue: Peruvanam Temple

-In the festival, the procession carrying the deity atop a caparisoned elephant along with six other jumbos accompanied by traditional percussion ensembles is a real treat for the eyes and ears.
-One of the highlights of the pooram is the four-hour long panchari melam (traditional Kerala percussion ensemble) starting past midnight and followed by fireworks.
+An impressive procession, carrying the deity atop a caparisoned elephant to the accompaniment of traditional percussion ensemble, is taken out during the festival.
+A highlight is the four-hour long panchari melam (traditional Kerala percussion ensemble) starting past midnight which is followed by a spellbinding display of fireworks.

 In Kerala, festival dates are decided in accordance with the Malayalam calendar and the local traditions and customs.
 We have calculated the festival dates based on these.
 But there can be changes in the dates according the customs and rituals associated with each place of worship.
 As such, these should be considered only as approximate dates and have to be confirmed with the local authorities.